GET ORDAINED

 That’s it!

-If your officiant meets the above criteria, they can legally perform your wedding.
-If you still have any questions, contact your local clerk’s office for more details.
+If your wedding officiant meets the above criteria, they can legally perform your wedding.
+If you still have any questions, you can contact your local clerk’s office for more details.

 Yes!
 As you can see from the steps above, it’s easy to have a friend or family member officiate your wedding.
 All they’ll need to is take these steps: